Supporting Costa Rica’s climate-neutrality strategy

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Society (BMUB) within the scope of the International Climate Initiative (IKI)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of the International Climate Initiative (IKI)

 Country: Costa Rica

-Overall term: 2016 to 2019
+Overall term: 2015 to 2021

 A national monitoring system for climate goals is being introduced by the institutions responsible for collecting and processing climate data.
 As a result, climate-related actions are monitored in a transparent and efficient way.